lgaetz/freepbx-winner_winner/README.md

 freepbx-winner_winner
 =====================

-Partially finished FreePBX Module to set up radio call-in style contests, where caller number `X`
+Partially finished FreePBX Module to set up radio call-in style contests, where caller number `X` wins.

 2013-06-17
 This module is completely non-functional at present.